wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

    * Resource Pooling (for economies of scale) is the most fundamental characteristic
    * On-demand Self-Service (using UI/CLI without human interaction)
    * Broad Network Access (internationally using standard protocols)
-   * Rapid Elasticity (automatically scale UP/OUT and DOWN/IN in response to system load)
+   * Rapid Elasticity (automatically scale UP/DOWN server types and OUT/IN instances) in response to system load
    * Measured Service (pay for what you consume)
    <br /><br />